Focus on Physicians:

 Research and attend relevant events in your specialty over the next 3-6 months to learn about opportunities and meet people who may be interested in working with you.

-Research and identify potential medical practices or institutions that align with your values and professional goals.
+Research potential medical practices or institutions that align with your values and professional goals.

-Identify people who are decision makers for the practice.
+Search for people who are decision makers within those organizations

 Practice for interviews with a friend or coach.